-- 56% of dwellings were located on the mainland, including 20% in Wonthaggi / Cape Paterson, and 17% in Inverloch; - 44% of dwellings were located on Phillip Island, including 27% in the Cowes, Silverleaves and Ventnor District. - Dwelling occupancy is around 56% in Bass Coast Shire, with an average of 40% of private dwellings occupied on Phillip Island and 70% of private dwellings occupied on the mainland.
-This demonstrates that a substantial proportion of dwellings on Phillip Island are unoccupied (60%) and used for holiday homes or holiday rental purposes. - Approximately two-thirds (67%) of occupied dwellings in Bass Coast are owner-occupied and 24% are rented.
-The highest proportion of rental occupancy is located in the larger settlements of Wonthaggi, Cowes and San Remo.
+- 57% of dwellings were located on the mainland, including 16% in Inverloch, and 15% in Wonthaggi and Cape Paterson. - 43% of dwellings were located on Phillip Island, including 27% in the Cowes, Ventnor, Silverleaves and Wimbledon Heights District. - Dwelling occupancy is around 63% in Bass Coast Shire, with 49% of private dwellings occupied on Phillip Island and 73% of private dwellings occupied on the mainland.
+Dwelling occupancy on Phillip Island increased from 40% in 2016 to 49% in 2021, a substantial increase in only a 5 year period. - 72% of occupied dwellings in Bass Coast are owner-occupied and 20% are rented.
+The highest proportions of rental occupancy is in Wonthaggi and Cowes.